Neptune-Crypto/neptune-types/README.md

 This crate provides re-implementations of types from the [`neptune-cash`](https://docs.rs/neptune-cash) crate that are exposed via its RPC API.

+## WARNING: EXPERIMENTAL!

+This crate is in an early, very rough prototype state.
+Everything is subject to change, or it could be abandonded altogether.

 ## Overview

 The primary motivation for this crate is to make the core data types used in `neptune-cash` available in a WebAssembly (WASM) environment.
 This is useful for developing browser-based GUI wallet software and other web-based tools that need to interact with the Neptune network.